Ritual ceremonies of the Imperial Palace: The Rite of Succession of the Sword and Seal

-The Ceremony of the Sword and Seal Crossing

-The first day of the ceremony was the first day of the Kensho.
-In other words, at the same time as the First Day of the Sages' Palace Ritual, each male member of the Imperial Family, each Minister of State, the Prime Minister, the Speaker of the House of Representatives, Speaker of the House of Councillors, and Supreme Court.
-The Emperor wears his normal dress and is preceded by the Chief of Ceremonies and the Director General of the Imperial Household Agency (Minister of the Imperial Household).
+Held simultaneously with the first day of Kashikodokoro no gi, each male member of the Imperial Family, each Minister of State, the Prime Minister, the Speaker of the House of Representatives, Speaker of the House of Councillors, and Chief Justice of the Supreme Court follow along to place the sword and jewel in Kenji-no-Ma of the Imperial Residence.
+The Emperor wears his normal dress and is preceded by the Chief of Ceremonies and the Director General of the Imperial Household Agency (formerly Minister of the Imperial Household).